 Conversely, utilizing a back-end ratio is inclusive of all monthly recurring debt and should not exceed 36%.
 Nonetheless, establishing a healthy savings balance or, alternatively, offering a sizable down payment, can render these terms negotiable.

-When deciding how to figure out debt-to-income ratio, there is a list of certain expenses that needs to be addressed, including:
+When deciding how to figure out the debt-to-income ratio, there is a list of certain expenses that need to be addressed, including:

 - Monthly rent/mortgage

 - Monthly homeowners association installments